escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

    :include-source:

   That was nice and simple, wasn't it?
-So with the power and flexibility of PyMacLab DSGE model instances we can relatively painlessly explore simply questions such as how differing deep parameter specifications for the impatience factor can affect the steady state level of physical capital.
+So with the power and flexibility of PyMacLab DSGE model instances we can relatively painlessly explore simple questions such as how differing deep parameter specifications for the impatience factor :math:`\beta` can affect the steady state level of physical capital.
 And indeed, as intuition would suggest, less patient consumers are less thrifty and more spend-thrifty thus causing a lower steady state level of physical capital in the economy.